The 401(k) recordkeeper's job is to track who’s in your retirement plan, what investments they own, and what money is going in or out.

 If you’re paying AUM and per-participant fees, you’re paying too much.
 Request a few customized quotes from competitors that are based on your particular company size and needs.
 Be sure to get the cost of optional services and one-time transaction fees included in the proposal.

 Ubiquity manages over $2.5 billion in retirement assets.
 Generally speaking, any recordkeeper with over $1 billion in assets have proven to have a mature business model that works for a variety of companies.
 The more experienced a recordkeeper is, the more likely they are to focus on compliance even though it’s not an essential component of their business, and the more likely they are to have the technology necessary to ensure accuracy.

 Services can be offered as part of a bundle deal or as per-diem.
 Sometimes a third-party administrator will serve as the recordkeeper and so much more – the fiduciary, the auditor, the compliance officer, etc. A bundled service provider can handle plan management on a broader scale, cutting out an extra middleman.
 While an unbundled plan can allow more flexibility to lower costs, it can also be more difficult to oversee and may end up costing more once you tally all the services up.

-Since the recordkeeper’s website is the main way employees review account balances, make changes to their accounts, and initiate transfers, you’ll want a user-friendly interface.
+Since the recordkeeper’s website is the primary way employees review account balances, make changes to their accounts, and initiate transfers, you’ll want a user-friendly interface.
 Engagement matters in 401(k) participation rates and IRS compliance, so it helps if your recordkeeper offers both a tech-savvy website and a customer service phone line to support employees.